Prince25/StockAlertBot/README.md

 * Add links and change settings **easily** through a browser page
 * Complete control over check intervals
     * Ability to freely set monitor frequency, **no limits**
-    * Ability to space out checks if multiple items in a per store
+    * Ability to space out checks if multiple items per store
     * Ability to override default interval and define frequency for each store
 * Proxy Support
 * Automatically opens a product's URL upon restock